Satisfactory Academic Progress Policy

-Graduate students, including both admitted and graduate special registrants, are expected to maintain an overall 3.00 GPA.
+Academic standing is determined after each semester/term.
+Graduate students, including both admitted and graduate non-degree seeking (special) registrants, are expected to maintain an overall 3.00 GPA.
 Students whose GPA falls below 3.00 are placed on probation.
-Students placed on probation must raise their overall graduate GPA to 3.00 or above at the conclusion of the term in which they complete their next six graduate credits.
-Those who achieve the 3.00 are removed from probation and assigned the status of full standing.
-Students who are on probation and who do not achieve the 3.00 GPA upon completion of the next six graduate credits will be academically dismissed.
+Students placed on probation must raise their overall graduate GPA to 3.00 or above at the conclusion of their next term of enrollment.
+Those who achieve the 3.00 are removed from probation and moved to full standing.
+Students who are on probation and who do not achieve the 3.00 GPA upon completion of the next term of enrollment will be academically dismissed unless the student's advisor, program director, and dean approve to extend the probationary period by an additional term.

 MBA program students may be subject to additional requirements; see the MBA program section of this catalog for details.